-Get to know your OT
+Get to know your OTs

 Dr. Sarah McKendry, OTD, OTR/L